tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Any weapon

-_Recharge 11+:_ When damage from this weapon leaves an enemy with 20 hit points or fewer, you deal 5 ongoing damage to it (champion: 40 hp/10 ongoing damage; epic: 80 hp/20 ongoing damage).
+_Recharge 11+:_ When damage from this weapon leaves an enemy with 20 hit points or fewer, you deal 5 ongoing damage to it, 40 hp/10 ongoing damage at champion tier, and 80 hp/20 ongoing damage at epic tier.

 **Quirk:** Tortures flies.